JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

 ## Polygonal thinking

-In Luxor, a polygon is an array (a Julia Vector) of Points.
-You can treat it like any standard array, and then eventually draw it using the `poly()` function.
-It's all straight lines, no curves, so you might have to draw a lot of them to get shapes that look like curves.
+In Luxor, a polygon is an array (a standard Julia vector) of Points.
+You can treat it like any standard Julia array, and then eventually draw it using the `poly()` function.

+It's all straight lines, no curves, so you might have to use a lot of points to get smooth curves.

 ```@example
 using Luxor